 Dean let Sam's lax hand go, shoved to his feet.
 "No way."
 He had no more left to give that he hadn't given before, but he couldn't just let go.
 "Not you."

-Dean grabbed hold of the bookshelf, poured every ounce of his despair and grief and desperation and love into it, and yanked.
+Dean grabbed hold of the bookcase, poured every ounce of his despair and grief and desperation and love into it, and yanked.

 It rose, just a little.

 Dean groaned long and loud as he strained.
 His neck was taut with it, arms and back stretched and locked.
 His heart felt compressed against his chest, eyes bulging with the effort.
 Didn't matter, none of it mattered with the lifeless form sprawled underneath.
 Dean grit his teeth harder and pulled.

 The bookcase slid, tilted.
 Finally reaching a tipping point at Sam's ribs, it slid down to rest along one edge.

 Maybe he'd just broken all of Sam's ribs on that side, but Dean would take the chance.
 Jamming his hip and back under the angled bookcase, he reached beneath again, grabbed Sam, and rolled him in the opposite direction.

 Sam flopped over like a ragdoll, coming to rest once more on his back.
 His arm less than an inch from the massive bookcase as Dean dropped it and it crashed to the floor.